gitter-badger/esp/samples/login-roles/README.md

 login-roles Sample
 ===

-This sample shows how to configure a simple form-based login using ESP.
+This sample shows how to configure a simple form-based login using ESP and control access based on user roles.
-This sample uses the a web form for entering username and password credentials.

 This sample uses:

+* Per-user roles defined in the package.json
 * Https for encryption of traffic for login forms
 * Redirection to a login page and logged out page
 * Redirection to use https for login forms and http once logged in